 Also completed but not provided in this document is an overall Council organisational risk assessment that covers staffing and succession planning, procurement, community engagement and several other operational and strategic risk factors.
-This can be provided to Waka Kotahi on request.
+This is attached as Appendix B.

 Fig 34: TDC Risk Framework